There are thousands of needle felting needles, & just as many (or more) techniques for just as many creative ideas to pursue.

 Things you will need:

-A safety sponge, important for 2D & 3D needle felting.
+A safety sponge, or supportive work-surface: important for 2D & 3D needle felting.
 Needles specifically for needle felting & fleece, roving, sliver, batting, enough wool for a project to be completed.

 Needle Felting is not a race – you can only felt as fast as you can felt, or rather – as fast as you are willing to felt.
-Handmade felting is not fast, more like a very slow & at times physical process.
-Its something we can not avoid.
+Handmade felting is not fast, more like a very slow & at times meditative process.
 Needle Felting by hand just takes a very long time to do.
 Teaching patience at the same time as offering time to relax & enjoy.